• Skip to primary navigation

 This taco soup is amazing.
 It's made with pulled pork and so full of flavor.
 Serve this Pulled Pork Taco Soup for dinner or during game day, it's always a hit!

 Making recipes with pulled pork brings the recipe amazing flavor.
-A few more of my favorites include my Pulled Pork Chili and these Slow Cooker Pulled Pork Sliders.
+A few more of my favorites include my Pulled Pork Chili and these Slow Cooker Pulled Pork Sliders

 Pulled Pork Taco Soup in a white bowl with chips in the background